QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 *The fee is not an object for this ADR, so it would be in the further ADRs that.

 ### Question 2:
-We declared in [1] a methods `list()` and `purge()`, the first one allows to list() stored keys releated to owner of the data, the second one allows to delete everething that stored by owner of the data.
+We declared in [1] methods `list()` and `purge()`, the first one allows to list() stored keys releated to owner of the data, the second one allows to delete everething that stored by owner of the data.

 Both methods are not typical for the blockchains.
-This ADR tries to find a user cases there these methods could be helpful.
+This ADR tries to find and describe user cases for both.

 #### Basic scenario for the list (AKA lising of the keys)
-Getting all keys of stored onchain values via RPC call.
+Getting all stored on chain values keys via RPC call and inside the contract via SDK (SDL's `list` is optional, could be implemented just because it's easy-to-be-done).

-The key scenario: Alice has 10 tokens, she spent 9 token for storing 5 values and she does not know these keys; she migth run one of implementations for getting all keys for 0.1 token.
-Using these keys Alice can remove a _few_ or all values from the storage.
-If we have easy-to-use `lising of the keys` then Alice could solve the task _flawless_ and with less _fees_.
+_The scenario_: Alice has 10 tokens, she spent 9 token for storing 5 values and she does not know keys.
+She migth run one of implementations (via RPS or SDK) for getting all keys for 0.1 token.
+Using output of `list` Alice can remove a _few_ or all values from the storage and return back deposited tokens.
+If QF has easy-to-use `lising of the keys` then Alice could solve the task _flawless_, else see `possible implmentations`.

-##### Possible implmentation #1
+##### Possible implmentation #1: RPC list
-Alice can use `list()` for N token for getting all keys implmented by QF team.
+Alice can use `list()` for getting all keys via single RPC call.
 ###### Pros:
 - Easy to implement and could be effective to use (no extra load, like sync of blocks, for RPC nodes and for user).